Important Registration Information

-Beginning with the 2018 Winter Program Season, NSSRA will be implementing a new high risk waiver process.
-Programs that involve potential high risk activities will require high risk waivers signed and returned to the office two weeks prior to event or program begin date.
+Beginning in 2018, NSSRA is implementing a new high risk waiver process.
+Programs that involve potential high risk activities will require high risk waivers signed and returned to the office two weeks prior to event date or start of program.
 If a waiver has not been returned by the deadline, participation will not be permitted for that specific event or program.

 Late Pick Up Policy

 If a participant has not been picked up at the scheduled program end time, the parent/guardian/group home staff will be contacted.
 After the ten-minute wait period, if the participant has not been picked up, emergency contacts will be called.
 After ten minutes, a fee may be applied.

 At times participants may require assistance taking medication during programs.
 If the participant is unable to self–medicate or take the medication prior to or after the program, NSSRA requires additional paperwork and pre-packaged medication be delivered to our office prior to the program.